Read, Debate: Engage.

 Carbon Capture

-There is potential to prevent carbon emissions released during the kiln-heating process from entering the atmosphere by using carbon capture sequestration (CCS).
-However, due to the high expense of CCS, it is not widely adopted and may be difficult to instate in smaller cement plants, especially in the Global South.
+There is potential to prevent carbon emissions released during the kiln-heating process from entering the atmosphere by using carbon capture and sequestration (CCS) technology.
+However, due to the high cost of CCS, it is not widely adopted and may be challenging to incorporate in smaller cement plants, especially in the Global South.

-Ingeniously, concrete manufacturers have figured out how to inject carbon dioxide captured during CCS into concrete through a process called carbonation curing - therefore locking CO2 into our solid structures and preventing emissions from heating the atmosphere.
+Concrete manufacturers have figured out how to inject carbon dioxide captured during CCS into concrete through carbonation curing - therefore locking CO2 into our solid structures and preventing emissions from heating the atmosphere.

 Picture by Uve Sanchez